What is the state unemployment insurance program?

 The Federal-State Unemployment Insurance Program provides unemployment benefits to eligible workers who are unemployed through no fault of their own (as determined under State law), and meet other eligibility requirements of State law.
 Eligibility and benefit amounts are determined by the State's laws where the insurance claims are made.

-SUI (State Unemployment Insurance) is an employer-funded tax that gives short-term benefits to those who lost or left their jobs for a variety of reasons.
+SUI (State Unemployment Insurance) is an employer-funded tax that gives short-term benefits to individuals who have lost or left their jobs for a variety of reasons.
 Some of these reasons include, but are not limited to, being laid off, being fired for reasons other than misconduct, or leaving due to health or personal problems.

 In most cases, if you have employees, you must pay unemployment taxes on their wages in the state.
 Tax reports or tax and wage reports are due quarterly.
 Liable employers must submit a tax report every quarter, even if there are no paid employees that quarter and/or taxes are unable to be paid.